The Return Map in the Class $\mathcal{O}_C$: Geometry, Dynamics, and Thickness Regularity: Abstract

 \section{Abstract}

-We investigate a geometric dynamical mechanism arising in the class $\mathcal{O}_C$ of domains containing a fixed convex set $C$ and satisfying two geometric normals properties introduced by Barkatou \cite{barkatou2002}.
-The first property induces a radial structure linking the boundaries $\partial C$ and $\partial\Omega$ through a thickness function $d:\partial C\to\mathbb{R}_+$.
-Using this structure, we introduce a natural return map obtained by composing the radial projection from $\partial C$ to $\partial\Omega$ with the map that follows inward normals from $\partial\Omega$ back to $C$.
+We investigate a geometric dynamical mechanism arising in the class $\mathcal{O}_C$ of domains containing a fixed convex set $C$ and satisfying two geometric normals properties introduced by Barkatou \cite{Barkatou2002}.
+The first property induces a radial structure linking the boundaries $\partial C$ and $\partial \Omega$ through a thickness function $d:\partial C\to \R_{+}$.
+Using this structure, we introduce a natural return map obtained by composing the radial projection from $\partial C$ to $\partial \Omega$ with the map that follows inward normals from $\partial \Omega$ back to $C$.
 This construction generates a discrete dynamical system on $\partial C$.
+We prove that the return map admits the first-order expansion